 Every time someone clicks your unique referral link, a one-month tracking window starts.

-If they circle back to Hoka’s site three weeks later and buy a pair of Clifton 9s?
-You’re still getting paid.
+So if they circle back to Hoka’s site three weeks later and buy a pair of Clifton 9s, you’re still getting paid.

 Rakuten’s dashboard updates in near-real-time, which I appreciate after dealing with programs where conversions vanish faster than my motivation on Monday mornings.